List: The Wealthiest African Countries in 2023 Ranked by GDP

 Currency: Kenyan shilling (KES, KSh)

-Kenya, a country in East Africa well known for its vast landscapes and wildlife is next on Africa’s richest country list, having a GDP of over $100 Billion.
+Kenya, a country in East Africa well known for its vast landscapes and wildlife, is next on this Africa’s richest country list, having a GDP of over $116 Billion.

 This nation with its stable living conditions, an established coffee and tea sector, and rapidly growing agricultural sector is the wealthiest in southeast and central Africa.